Israel criticizes the decision - The United States resumes payments to the United Nations Relief Agency for the Palestinians

 US President Joe Biden announced that he will resume payment of United Nations aid to Palestinian refugees in the Middle East (UNRWA).
 On Wednesday, the president told reporters that Washington would pay back a $ 150 million contribution that his predecessor Donald Trump suspended in 2018.
 With the move, Biden angered the government in Tehran.

-The US State Department said that Washington will provide an additional $ 75 million (about 63 million euros) in economic and development aid to the occupied West Bank and Gaza Strip, in addition to ten million dollars (about 8.5 million euros) for peacekeeping operations.
+The US State Department said that Washington will provide an additional $ 75 million (about 63 million euros) in economic and development aid to the occupied West Bank and Gaza Strip, in addition to ten million dollars (about 8.5 million euros) to build peace.
+Measures.
 US Secretary of State Anthony Blinken said the assistance was “a way forward on the road to a negotiated two-state solution.”

 Israel denounced the renewed US support for the United Nations relief agency on Wednesday.
 “We believe that this United Nations facility for so-called” refugees “should not be in its current form, said the Israeli ambassador to the United States, Gilad Erdan.
 According to Israel, students in schools supported by the Relief Agency are inciting against the Jewish state.